HogoFrogo/HogoFrogo/Story.md

 At the end of the day the chase is over and player arrives in a frog hood made partly from small plastic toy soldiers in the background.
 Frogs have weapons and cars.
 At the end of the hood a frog with big cigar is sitting and smoking...
 Snoop Frogg.
 Player smokes cigar with him or not.

 ### Fourth level
+frog hood - car level - two sections - bottom (flat level where the car goes) upper (with enemies on platforms that want to destroy the car) - when player jumps out, car stops until he gets back in
-frog hood - ranged enemies with AK47s - secret ending (read 'snoop frog') In both cases (smoking, non smoking) the player wakes up without sandwich.
+In both cases (smoking, non smoking) the player wakes up without sandwich.
 Player needs to beat the hood to get the sandwich or get out.
 At the end of the level player gets sunglasses and a car from hood frogs and he puts the sunglasses on and drives out with yellowish filter over screen.
+After confronting the gangsters they retrieve the sandwich, but they are low on gas, so they postpone the shared lunch so Mr. Croak can search for the gas station.

 ### Fifth level
+desert level - hydration mechanic that sets up max jump limit according to the hydration meter (the lower it is, the lower you jump) when gettign to the end of the level to refuel the car, Sad Frog pulls on an Olgoj Chorchoj tail instead of the hose - Olgoj gets mad and starts a boss fight
-desert level - hydration mechanic which lowers the max jump limit - With yellowish filter over screen player arrives in a (mexican-like?) desert.
+Level with yellowish filter over screen player arrives in a (mexican-like?) desert.

 ### Sixth level
-test of the player's abilities - button (timed) sequence, jump puzzle, tongue mechanics - former biom seen in 0. level - HUMAN BOSS (child's father) - climb the human, environmental damage (hands) - different body sections, different gameplay gimmicks - final 'head' level - lick the eyes multiple times to kill it
+when starting the level, environment looks like the zeroth level.
+Mr. Croak wonders why it looks similar to their starting place, while wondering about the similarity the frog friends hear test of the player's abilities - button (timed) sequence, jump puzzle, tongue mechanics - former biom seen in 0. level - HUMAN BOSS (child's father) - climb the human, environmental damage (hands) - different body sections, different gameplay gimmicks - final 'head' level - lick the eyes multiple times to kill it

 * Jambes de grenouilles